nbrownus/streamstash/README.md

 data.
 If you have ever tried using logstash you may have gotten irritated with trying to do anything more than basic data manipulation, this is mainly because you were working in almost ruby but not quite.

-Every event will contain the following properties in the data object
+Every event will contain the following properties in the data object:

-- source: The input plugin that generated the event
+- source: The input plugin that generated the event.
-- message: The event message
+- message: The event message.
-- timestamp: The time the event occurred or was received by the input plugin
+- timestamp: The time the event occurred or was received by the input plugin.

 A simple filter example: